jmspit/dodo/src/include/network/doc/DEVELOPER.md

 ![Public key infrastructure](/home/spjm/projects/dodo/src/include/network/doc/asymmetric_key_encryption.svg)

-If Bob receives a public key, say during a connection handshake, how does Bob prove the public key belongs to Alice?

 ## Transport Layer Security

-TLS provides communication security

-  - The connection is private.
+TLS is a secure communication protocol that use an assymetric handshake using the key paisr of both endpoints to negotiate a symmetric (one key encrypts and decrypts) session key.
+TLS connections provide

+  - A private connection.
-  - The identity of the peer can be verified.
+  - Verification of the peer identity.
-  - The connection is reliable as a transmit includes an integretiy check.
+  - Reliability as a transmit includes an integretiy.

-During TLS handshake, both peers apply their key pairs asymetrically to negotiate a symmetric session key, used to both encrypt and decrypt data.

-In TLS the following artefact types are used
+In TLS the following document types are used

   - The private key.
-  - A certificate signing request (CSR) which is a X.509 document typically stored as a PEM file, and comprises
+  - A *certificate signing request* (CSR) which is a X.509 document represented by dodo::network::X509CertificateSigningRequest, typically stored as a PEM file, and comprises
     - the public key
     - data describing the owner
-  - A public key certificate (PKC), which is a X.509 document typically stored as a PEM file, and comrpises
+  - A public key certificate (PKC), which is a X.509 document represented by dodo::network::X509Certificate typically stored as a PEM file, and comprises
     - the public key as in the CSR.
     - data describing the owner as in the CSR.
-    - The digital signature of a CA.
+    - The digital signature of a CA that has verified and signed the CSR into a PKC.

 The Certificate Authority (CA) signs a CSR into a PKC by writing a digital signature into it - after verifying the onwer of the public key (and thus the owner of the private key) is acurately described by the data in the CSR (the FQDN belongs to the owner of the public key).
 The dodo::network::X509Certificate class encapsulates CSR and PKC documents.

+The trust store, either system-wide or application-specific, defines which CA's *you* trust.

 The context of a TLS connection is encapsulated by the dodo::network::TLSContext class.
-The same TLSContext can be used by multiple dodo::network::TLSSocket classes.
+It is configured with a private key, a certificate and a truststore.
+The same TLSContext can be used by multiple dodo::network::TLSSocket classes for actual connections.

 TLS evolved protocol versions, and version 1.0 is deprecated (as are its predecessors, SSLv2 and SSLv3).